Retired Psychiatrist, School Mental Health, Los Angeles Unified School District

 Chief Operating Officer

-Lisa Hirsch Marin is a bilingual/bicultural Mental Health-Child Welfare-Community and international Organizational Strategist.
-Lisa brings more than 25 years of experience leading organizations that create opportunities for the most vulnerable children, youth and families to heal from trauma living with community violence and poverty, abuse and neglect, and homelessness.
-A strategic thinker and creative problem solver, Lisa leads teams to innovative solutions, implements and evaluates initiatives that break through barriers so that children, youth, families, and communities lead healthy, thriving lives.
-Her specialties include leading organizations that utilize evidence-based, clinical prevention, and intervention programs to ensure positive, measurable outcomes for children and youth 0-25.
-Prior, as Vice President of Programs at Para Los Niños for ten years, she led seven mental health, family support, and community development divisions, integrating services within pre-schools and charter schools, impacting 8,500 children a year.
-Lisa has double Masters Degrees, a Master of Social Work (MSW) from UCLA, and a Master of Science in Organization Development and Leadership (MSOD) from the Graziadio School of Business at Pepperdine University.
-She is a Licensed Clinical Social Worker (LCSW).
-In the past two years, Lisa has co-created and led organizational leadership and development workshops in Washington D.C.; Lyon, France; San Jose, Costa Rica, and Datong, China.
-She lived in Central America and Mexico alongside psychologists and social workers working with children, youth, and families healing from war trauma.
+Lisa Hirsch Marin is a bilingual/bicultural Mental Health-Child Welfare-Community Strengthening leader with more than 25 years of experience developing therapeutic systems and programs serving the most vulnerable children, youth and families in Los Angeles County.
+She specializes in prevention and intervention strategies that transform children and family experiences from trauma living with community violence and poverty, abuse and neglect, systemic inequity, historical racism, homelessness, and mental health issues, to healthy, thriving lives.
+As Chief Operating Officer at Wellnest, Emotional Health & Wellness, she leads crisis, intensive programming, evidence-based, clinical prevention and intervention programs that ensure positive, measurable outcomes for children and youth 0-25.
+In addition, she leads the Psychiatry department, Professional Development and Training, Total Quality Management, Transition Age Youth Housing programs, and Technology Innovation.
+Lisa is a Licensed Clinical Social Worker (LCSW) and has double Master’s Degrees, a Master of Social Work (MSW) from the UCLA Luskin School of Public Affairs and Social Welfare, and a Master of Science in Organization Development and Leadership (MSOD) from the Graziadio School of Business at Pepperdine University.
+She lived in Central America and Mexico alongside psychologists and social workers working with children, youth and families healing from war trauma, gang warfare and the effects of immigration.
 Lisa has been recognized by the Los Angeles County Commission for Women as Woman of the Year award recipient.

 Margaret Lopez, CPA, MAcc